loficoffi/munchmunch/README.md

 ### Running Locally

-# Start the backend server
-cd server
-npm start

-# In a new terminal, start the frontend client
-cd client
+Go into the main folder where the folders client and server reside.
+Then type:

-npm start
+npm run start:dev

 The application should now be running on localhost:5173 (frontend) and localhost:5050 (backend), or other ports specified in your environment settings.